Skip to content

 releaseHTTPRequest

-Releases an HTTP request handle, freeing the memory allocated within Steam.
-You must call this when you are done using each HTTP request handle that you obtained via createHTTPRequest!
+Releases an HTTP request handle, freeing the memory allocated within Steam; should always be called to free resources after receiving a http_request_completed callback and finishing using the response.
+You must call this when you are done using each HTTP request handle that you obtained via createHTTPRequest.

 Returns: bool